-YAML
+YAML syntax

-While more and more integrations are configured through the UI, for some, you will add code in your configuration.yaml file to specify its settings.
+Home Assistant uses the YAML syntax for configuration.
+While most integrations can be configured through the UI, some integrations require you to edit your configuration.yaml file to specify its settings.

-The following example entry assumes that you would like to set up the notify integration with the pushbullet platform.
+The following YAML example entry assumes that you would like to set up the notify integration with the pushbullet platform.

 notify: